It’s definitely up there as one of the best!

 Is Finviz Elite Worth It?

 I do think Elite is worth the price, especially for very active day traders who are moving a lot of money around.
+(You can check out this FinViz Elite review for a different perspective).

 The free version of Finviz offers users an amazing amount of vital information, but its biggest downside is delayed data.
 Elite users, however, get up-to-date financial info in real-time, which is vital for quick transactions.
 The option for price alerts is a useful added bonus for Elite users, as well as the interactive charts.
 But again, the free version would suffice for most users.